Covid-19 | Legal solutions for business – Latvia

 We are addressing numerous questions from our clients about the impact of these emergency measures on their business, especially performance of contractual obligations, employment matters, cooperation with third parties especially in relation to cancellations of various events or other planned activities in these or coming days due to the emergency restrictions in Latvia.
 Several other countries have adopted similar decisions and that causes a cross-border and multinational impact on business relations and the ability to operate in the usual course of business.

-Ellex is a member of the Lex Mundi network of law firms and can leverage valuable information and experience of our colleagues in other jurisdictions in similar situations to help find immediate and workable solutions for our clients with issues in the Baltics.
+Ellex in Latvia is a member of the Lex Mundi network of law firms and can leverage valuable information and experience of our colleagues in other jurisdictions in similar situations to help find immediate and workable solutions for our clients with issues in the Baltics.

 For businesses in Latvia we recommend to: